nwchemgit/nwchem-wiki/TCE.md

 vector algorithm, some low-lying roots can be missed when they do not have sufficient overlap with the initial guess vectors.

-### TARGET and TARGETSYM -- the target root and its symmetry
+### TARGET and TARGETSYM: the target root and its symmetry

 At the moment, the first and second geometrical derivatives of excitation energies that are needed in force, geometry, and frequency